 Reick, Ives question $2 million outlay for competency-based education program

-Rep. Steven Reick (R-Woodstock) had questions and Rep. Jeanne Ives (R-Wheaton) had a strong opinion to share when Kankakee School District Assistant Superintendent of Curriculum Felice Hybert proposed launching a $2 million pilot program for competency-based learning at the House Appropriations Elementary and Secondary Education Committee hearing Monday.
+Rep. Steven Reick (R-Woodstock) had questions and Rep. Jeanne Ives (R-Wheaton) had a strong opinion to share when Kankakee School District Assistant Superintendent of Curriculum Felice Hybert proposed launching a $2 million pilot program for competency-based learning at the House Appropriations Elementary and Secondary Education Committee hearing recently.

-“I think this is a historic forefront in education to transform education from the industrial age to designing a rigorous experience,” Hybert said.
+“I think this is a historic forefront in education to transform education from the Industrial Age to designing a rigorous experience,” Hybert said.

 That was when Reick wanted to know more.

-Reick then wanted to know if the pilot program offered cross pollination opportunities between the school district and Kankakee Community College, specifically in technology, manufacturing and education, and was told it does.
+Reick then wanted to know if the pilot program offered cross-pollination opportunities between the school district and Kankakee Community College, specifically in technology, manufacturing and education, and was told it does.

 While Reick was a bit more reserved in his inquiry, Ives was not.

-Ives began her inquiry citing Illinois State Board of Education (ISBOE) statistics to question Kankakee School District students capability to even be part of the competency-based program, noting only 11.3 percent of students are rated at proficiency level and only 19 percent graduate after 13 years in the district college ready.
+Ives began her inquiry citing Illinois State Board of Education (ISBOE) statistics to question Kankakee School District students' capability to even be part of the competency-based program, noting only 11.3 percent of students are rated at proficiency level and only 19 percent graduate after 13 years in the district college ready.

 “I don’t know why a district like yours that is struggling academically is willing to buy into this entire idea that we are going to now learn outside of school when they haven’t mastered obviously the requirements for in school,” Ives said.